Stratio/ingestion/doc/src/site/sphinx/apache-logs-demo.rst

 Vagrant Box
 -----------

-You can use our Vagrant Box to run the example, just type: ``vagrant up stratio/ingestion`` to get our sandbox.
+You can use our Vagrant Box to run the example, just type: ``vagrant init stratio/ingestion`` to get our sandbox.

+Then you must type ``vagrant up`` to start the machine.

 You can edit the conf/flume-conf.properties for customizing the example.
 By default, we have activated two sinks: ElasticSearch and Cassandra, but we provide the configuration for Stratio Streaming Sink commented in the same file.